Peck Tavern

 The Peck Tavern is a historic tavern (now a private residence) at 1 Sill Lane in Old Lyme, Connecticut.
 With a construction history that may date to the 17th century, it is one of the town's oldest buildings, and was an important local meeting place in the 18th century.
 The building was listed on the National Register of Historic Places on April 12, 1982.

 Description and history

-The Peck Tavern is located at the northern end of Old Lyme's historic village center, at center of the triangular junction of Sill Lane and Boston Post Road (United States Route 1).
+The Peck Tavern is located at the northern end of Old Lyme's historic village center, at center of the triangular junction of Sill Lane and Boston Post Road (U.S. Route 1).
 It is a 2 1/2-story wood-frame structure, with a side-gable roof, wooden clapboard siding, and a large wing extending to the rear.
 The main (south-facing) facade is five bays wide, with the center bay consisting of a two-story gable-topped projecting section.
 The main entry is in this section, flanked by fluted pilasters and topped by a transom window.
 Among the building's unique interior features are a surviving taproom from its use as a tavern, with the original 18th-century sign on display there.